ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The message imprint sent in the request to the TSA MUST be either:

-* the hash of the signature field of the COSE_Sign1.
+* the hash of the signature field of the COSE_Sign1 message.
 * the hash of the signatures field of the COSE_Sign message.

 In either case, to minimize dependencies, the hash algorithm SHOULD be the same as the algorithm used for signing the COSE message.